Dracula: Resurrection: Plot

 Dracula: Resurrection begins by recounting the final scene of Bram Stoker's original novel.
 In the year 1897, protagonists Jonathan Harker and Quincey Morris ambush the caravan of Count Dracula and his minions in Borgo Pass.
 Although Morris dies in the struggle, the pair succeeds in killing Dracula and releasing Jonathan's wife Mina from her psychic enslavement to the vampire.
 Afterward, an ellipsis takes the story forward seven years.
 The Harkers' new life in England is disrupted by Mina's sudden disappearance, and Jonathan finds a letter from his wife that suggests Dracula's involvement.
 He subsequently tracks her to Transylvania.
 Stopping for directions at the Borgo Pass Inn, he has a brief encounter with two suspicious characters, followers of Dracula.
 Jonathan questions the innkeeper Barina about Dracula's castle, but she warns him against traveling there in the dark, especially as it is Saint George's Eve, a night on which evil spirits move freely.

 Jonathan gets directions to the castle from Micha, a bar patron, who suggests using the bridge near the inn.
 He claims that the building is abandoned, and that Dracula has not been seen since his death.
 However, Dracula's henchmen Goran and Iorga roam the countryside around the inn, and Iorga stands guard at the bridge to prevent Jonathan's passage.
 Jonathan travels to a nearby cemetery, where he sees a mysterious blue light near a representation of Saint George.
 Using a pickaxe, he digs up a section of the ground there and discovers the Dragon Ring beneath.
 When Jonathan brings the ring back to Micha, he warns him that it relates to the evil Dracul, somehow connected to Dracula, and that dragons are associated with Hell in Transylvania.
-Micha also informs Jonathan that the followers of Dracula, Viorel and his henchmen, have recently become active again after a long disappearance, and questions who they could be working for.
+Micha also informs Jonathan that the followers of Dracula, Viorel and his henchmen, have recently become active again after a long disappearance, and questions whom they could be working for.